-Olive oil and extra virgin olive oil are both made from olives, but with different extraction methods.
-As a result, they differ slightly, with extra virgin olive oil generally being more healthful.
+Olive oil and extra virgin olive oil are both made from olives but with different extraction methods.
+This means they have various differences.
+Overall, extra virgin olive oil may be considered more healthful.

 Many types of oil are available on the market, including vegetable, canola, avocado, walnut, and coconut oil.
 It can be difficult to know which oil is the best.
 Do they actually taste different?
 Is one more healthful than the others?